Joe Holmes: Farmikos

 adding, "Fragile", "Ascension" and "I Was Them" as the year went on.
 In early January 2015, they released "Facing East", just before an album became available on January 15, 2015.
 This album compiles all the songs released as singles, to date.

-On Eddie Trunk's radio show, January 12, 2015, Joe Holmes revealed his intentions to shoot a couple videos in February for the songs "Scapegoat" and "Am I One", as well as doing some live shows in 2015.
-He also mentioned that the band has six or seven songs almost finished, ready for a future release.
+Solo album

+On June 5, 2026, Holmes released a self-titled album.
+Similar to Farmikos, the album features Holmes on guitar, Locke on vocals, and Trujillo on bass, while also featuring former Ozzy Osbourne bandmate Mike Bordin on drums.